 About 6 or 8 minutes into the flight, the pilot began a descent and then circled a target impact point at an altitude of about 50 feet.
 The two squeaky clean door gunners went into the hyper vigilance mode.
 I held my M-16 across my lap, safety off, in the semi-ready position while studying the nearby tree line out the side of the doorless helicopter.
 I’m feeling very uneasy about this situation.
 We’re low, slow and alone as we circle close to the border and Ho Chi Minh Trail.
 We have no backup cover orbiting high overhead.
 The closest friendly troops are miles away.
 A green enemy trainee could’ve knocked us down with an RPG or a long burst of full automatic fire from his AK-47.

 After a few agonizing minutes we flew on towards the next target area.
 We repeated this craziness a few more times, then finally headed back to our camp.
 In my mind, this entire mission was totally pointless.
-All it accomplished was to give two career soldiers something to brag about over drinks at the NCO and Officer Clubs that evening.
+All it accomplished was to give two career soldiers something to brag about over drinks back at the NCO and Officer Clubs that evening.
 We risked our necks for nothing.
 Of course, we did manage to track mud onto the black, spit-shined floor of the helicopter, much to the resentment of the crew chief/door gunner.
 Both he and the other door gunner gave us a long dose of stink eye.
-As for the brass on board, I imagine they got some sort of medal for their few hours of bravado.
+As for the brass on board, I imagine they recommended themselves for some sort of medal for their few hours of bravado.
 We just shook our heads and hoped they would never return to our camp.